DOI-USGS/cloud-ht2c/docs/1-create-base-image.md

 - [ssm-agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html)
 - [HTCondor](https://htcondor.readthedocs.io/en/latest/getting-htcondor/admin-quick-start.html) (latest version using **get_htcondor**)

-The HTCondor cluster instances must run either Amazon Linux 2 or CentOS 7 at this time.
+The HTCondor cluster stacks can only deploy on Amazon Linux 2 or CentOS 7 AMIs at this time.
 The official AMIs for use in the following US regions are:

 - Amazon Linux 2
   - `ami-0df24e148fdb9f1d8` will work in the `us-west-2` region **only** (default)